 |---|---|---|

-| Body Signal | What physical experience is showing up? | Tight chest, sinking stomach, clenched jaw, shallow breathing, restlessness. |
+| Body Signal | What is showing up physically? | Tight chest, sinking stomach, clenched jaw, shallow breathing, restlessness. |

-| Emotional Tone | What feeling atmosphere may be present? | Pressure, dread, grief, uncertainty, overload, loneliness, irritation. |
+| Emotional Tone | What feeling atmosphere seems to surround the signal? | Pressure, dread, grief, uncertainty, overload, loneliness, irritation. |

-| Life Context | What is life placing on the nervous system? | Unresolved conversation, avoided decision, work strain, social overload, transition. |
+| Life Context | What situation may be giving the signal meaning? | Unresolved conversation, avoided decision, work strain, social overload, transition. |

-06 — Interpretation Method
+11 — Interpretation Method

 How the Framework Interprets Body Signals